cdeboever3/deboever-sf3b1-2015/README.md

 ### Cloning from Github

 You can clone this repository using the button on the side of the page.
-It is important that you don't change the name of the repository (e.g. deboever-sf3b1-2014).
+It is important that you don't change the name of the repository (i.e. deboever-sf3b1-2014).

 ### Dependencies